nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Thine be the glory
+  - title: Build Your kingdom here
-    video: DRWhlKcJw9U
+    video: YcSWpVKKMcs
-  - video: M3z5Mwoj_9Y
+  - video: VMBDWG9tseU
-    title: This is amazing grace
+    title: Praise is rising
-  - video: aDQeREdlw_4
+  - video: '-HLVnPjbSaI'
-    title: You alone can rescue
+    title: Mighty to save
-  - video: LqBpifDpNKc
+  - video: 3SZnQfALk8U
-    title: O praise the Name
+    title: No longer slaves
 sermon:
-  video: uZF-VXRhqA0
+  video: RCagiFZBh1M
-  title: Easter Sunday
+  title: New address
   intro: >-
-    Happy Easter!
-In this week's message Jon reflects on the events of the first Easter and their significance to us today.
+    We're starting a series looking at the new things that we have in Jesus thanks to His death and resurrection.
+This week Jon talks about our new home and our new address.
 blessing:
   heading: Benediction
   text: >-
-    Now may the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing His will, and may He work in us what is pleasing to Him, through Jesus Christ, to whom be glory for ever and ever.
+    To Him who is able to keep you from stumbling and to present you before His glorious presence without fault and with great joy — to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
 Amen.
 ---